"Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that."

 Means must match ends.
 Violence cannot create peace.
 Coercion cannot create freedom.
 His methods embody the world he wants.

 The beloved community is the goal.
 He works toward reconciliation, not victory.
 Former enemies become partners.
-Success is relationships restored, not battles won.
+Success is restored relationships, not battles won.

 The Peacemaker listens for needs beneath the noise.
 When someone demands, he hears longing.
 When someone attacks, he sees fear.
 This makes him effective.
 He addresses root causes, not symptoms.
-His approach opens hearts and changes patterns that once caused harm.
+The way he works gets through to people and breaks the cycles that caused the damage in the first place.

 Seeing Sides & Taking Sides